JuliaReach/LazySets.jl/docs/src/man/interval_hulls.md

     To see the list of available plot keyword arguments, use the `plotattr([attr])` function, where `attr` is the symbol `:Plot`, `:Series`, `:Axis` or `:Subplot`.

-For the remaining of this section we define another ball in the 2-norm and their convex hull.
+For the remainder of this section we define another ball in the 2-norm and its convex hull with `X`.

 ```@example example_ih
 Y = Ball2([-3,-.5], 0.8)